MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/roadmap-to-modern-management.md

 ## Get insights per device: Inventory and security update status

 Another new feature is Inventory.
-It's specifically tailored for the Microsoft 365 Apps and gives you a full overview of all Microsoft 365 Apps instances on Windows that are activated and connected to your tenant.
-It isn't limited by management or directory domain.
-So no matter how a device is managed (or not managed at all) or into which directory service it's joined (or still in workgroup mode), Inventory will provide you insights.
+It's specifically tailored for the Microsoft 365 Apps on Windows.
+You get a full overview of all installations which are activated and connected to your tenant.
+There is no limit when it comes to management or directory domain.
+Regardless if a device is managed or not, joint into any directory service (or not), Inventory will provide you with insights.
 All devices running at least Version 2008 of Microsoft 365 Apps will automatically register after enabling the feature:

 1. Sign in to the Apps Admin Center at [config.office.com](https://config.office.com/).
 2. Navigate to **Inventory** and choose **Get started** to enable the feature.